 Grantees will receive research grants in the amount of $10,000 each to support their projects on technology and presence as public theology.
 The program will facilitate an ambitious agenda of research; popular and scholarly publishing; regular in-person meetings; active engagements with Silicon Valley technologists; the development of pedagogical models for integrating the subject into university and theological institution curricula; the development of an innovative digital forum; White Papers; and public talks.

-Applications will be welcomed from scholars who study religion from within all academic disciplines, theologians across all religious traditions including traditions such as Buddhism that are underrepresented in theological study, and journalists.
-As such the cohort will be diversely oriented as to what “theology” and “public theology” mean and entail, including moving beyond traditional definitions.
+Applications are welcome from scholars in all academic disciplines with specializations in all religious traditions, and from theologians from all religious traditions, including traditions such as Buddhism, Hinduism, Islam, Judaism, and so forth that are underrepresented in theological study.
+As such, the grantee cohort will be diversely oriented as to what “theology” and “public theology” mean and entail, including moving beyond traditional definitions.